felix-u/imgclr/README.md

 path to the `imgclr` binary (by default `target/release/imgclr`), and run the script, passing in the same arguments you would use with `imgclr`.
 The script simply *parses* a file in the Xresources format, which means it'll also work on Wayland, in the TTY, or on any operating system with a shell that can run it.

+### Licence

+This work is dual-licensed under MIT and  GPL 3.0 (or any later version).
+You can choose between one of them if you use this work.

+`SPDX-License-Identifier: MIT OR GPL-3.0-or-later`